shaiful019/COVID-19/README.md

 # COVID-19
-COVID-19 data scrapping from website
+COVID-19 data scrapping from Worldometer website using beautifulsoup and Data explorations.